kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 }

-## Concurrency handler
+## Concurrency Handler

-In order to receive Concurrency events from the Phoenix Stats plugin you need to add listener to the following event:
+To receive concurrency events from the Phoenix Stats Plugin, you'll need to add a listener to the following event:

 ```
 messageBus.listen(new PKEvent.Listener() {